TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

     - Given the microphone will operate at a bias voltage of 2 V and its maximum current consumption is 0.4 mA, the minimum total resistance would need to be 5 kΩ.
 The chosen value for each polarizing resistor will keep the microphone at a safe value.

 - C<sub>in+</sub>, C<sub>in-</sub>, C<sub>out+</sub>, andC<sub>out-</sub>
-    -  The lower cutoff frequency, defined by F<sub>CL</sub>, requires two equations to evaluate.
+    -  The cutoff frequency, defined by F<sub>CL</sub>, requires the equation to evaluate.
     ```math
     C_{in} = \frac{1} {2 π*F_{CL}*100*10^3}$
     ```
-    -  20 nF capacitor for C<sub>in</sub> gives roughly 79.6 Hz lower cutoff frequency, which stays within constraint 2.
+    -  A 20 nF capacitor for C<sub>in</sub> gives roughly 79.6 Hz lower cutoff frequency, which stays within constraint 2.
     ```math
     C_{out} = \frac{1} {2 π*F_{CL}*R_{out}}
     ```